Maxitosh/ds_project_2/README.md

     ports:
       - 8800:8800
 ```
-For each Storage server use different HOSTNAME.
+For each Storage server use different *HOSTNAME*.

 Naming and Storage servers should be launched on distinct machines and located in the subnet
 for communication purposes.